JasonPekos/Math1MP3/menu2.md

 \toc
 ## Lab Two

-I'll add solutions here soon, you will see ...
+I'll add more solutions here soon, you will see ...

 ### Problem 9